smithy-lang/smithy-examples/custom-trait-examples/custom-trait-with-java-validator/README.md

 found at `build/libs/custom-trait-with-java-validator.jar`

-## Customization
+## Configuring this example
-To customize this package, start by updating the `settings.gradle.kts` file and update the `rootProject.name` property to the desired name of your package.
+To configure this example for your own project, start by updating the `settings.gradle.kts` file and update the `rootProject.name` property to the desired name of your package.
 Also update the `description` at the top of the `build.gradle.kts` file.